Energy stocks boost British shares ahead of reopening decision

 “The markets been aware that this (delay in reopening) is going to happen, and the reaction in the market is minimal,” said Keith Temperton, equity sales trader at Forte Securities.

-Travel-related stocks (.FTNMX405010) fell 1.4%, with International Consolidated Airlines (ICAG.L), Compass Group (CPG.L), Just Eat Takeaway.com and InterContinental Hotels Group (IHG.L) among the top decliners.
+Travel-related stocks fell 1.4%, with International Consolidated Airlines, Compass Group, Just Eat Takeaway.com and InterContinental Hotels Group among the top decliners.

 “Leisure companies could be worst affected by any delay to lockdown easing in England as it will require a continuation of the social distancing rules,” said Russ Mould, investment director at AJ Bell.